NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-14.md

 **7. Sponsorships:** Sponsorship involves paying to associate an organization with a particular event or cause.

-#### Integration of Promotion Mix Elements:

-These elements form a cohesive campaign when integrated.
-They work together to convey a consistent message to the audience, enhancing the effectiveness of promotional efforts.

-### Importance of a Coherent Promotion Strategy:

-A well-executed promotion strategy aids in creating brand awareness, influencing customer perceptions, and driving sales.

 ### Place: Distribution and Channel Decisions

-**Place Overview:** Place, in the context of marketing, refers to the distribution and channels through which goods and services are delivered from manufacturers or service providers to consumers.
-It involves determining where products/services will be available for purchase.
+Place, in the context of marketing, refers to the <mark style="background: #FF5582A6;">distribution and channels through which goods and services are delivered from manufacturers or service providers to consumers.</mark>

 ### Distribution Considerations:

-**1. Distribution Channel Type:**
+**1. Distribution *Channel Type*:**

 - Deciding between direct (manufacturer to consumer) or indirect (using intermediaries) channels.
 - Choosing single or multiple channels, considering the cumulative length of multiple channels.
 - Determining the types and number of intermediaries to be involved.

-**2. Role of Channel Intermediaries:**
+**2. Role of *Channel Intermediaries*:**

 - Channel intermediaries enhance place utility by providing facilities like transport, storage, and display.
 - Wholesalers offer storage and packaging services, making products accessible to retailers.
 - Agents assist with international marketing by securing orders from producers.
 - Retailers maintain consumer relationships and offer a variety of brands and products for selection.

-**3. E-commerce and Direct Distribution:**

-- E-commerce has revolutionized distribution through online shopping and payment.
-- Direct distribution involves marketing products directly from manufacturers to consumers without intermediaries.

 ### Extended Marketing Mix: People, Physical Evidence, and Process

 #### People:

-**Significance of People in Services:** People constitute a critical element of services.
-Since services are produced and consumed simultaneously, customer experiences are customized to cater to individual needs.
-The attitudes, skills, and appearance of staff play a pivotal role in influencing customer preferences.
-People tend to buy from individuals they like, making staff qualities essential.

-**Role of People in Adding Value:** People enhance customer experiences by providing personalized service, training, and effective customer interactions.
-Skilled, motivated, and well-trained staff are vital for delivering quality services.
-Different types of salespersons include product delivery personnel, order takers, external field sales representatives, missionaries aiming to build goodwill, technical salespersons offering expertise, and creative sellers persuading customers to make a purchase.

-**Impact of Customer Services Teams:** Customer services teams are crucial in many industries.
-They provide expertise, technical support, and coordinate customer interactions.
-The attitude and disposition of these teams significantly influence customer satisfaction, making effective communication and interaction essential.
+The people who are <mark style="background: #FF5582A6;">involved in the marketing and delivery of the product.</mark>

 #### Physical Evidence:

-**Role of Physical Evidence in Services:** Physical evidence refers to <mark style="background: #FF5582A6;">the tangible aspects that support services when customers cannot rely solely on intangible attributes.</mark> Examples include packaging, websites, paperwork (invoices, brochures), furnishings, uniforms, business cards, and buildings.
+The tangible evidence that the <mark style="background: #FF5582A6;">product exists and that it is worth buying.</mark>

 #### Process:

-**Understanding the Process Element:** Process is a part of the extended marketing mix (7Ps).
-It refers to <mark style="background: #FF5582A6;">the way customers access services.</mark> Processes can be means to achieve outcomes (e.g., market share goals) or interconnected activities forming an overall marketing process (e.g., telemarketing and internet marketing integration).

-**Role of Process in the Marketing Mix:** In the context of the marketing mix, process pertains to the customer's experience with an organization's offerings.
-For instance, booking a flight online involves visiting the airline's website, entering flight details, booking, and receiving confirmation via email or post.
-This entire process shapes the customer's perception.

-#### Integration and Marketing Process:

-**Value Delivery and Feedback:** The marketing process delivers value through all mix elements.
-Customer feedback helps refine and adjust the mix.
-Customer retention is crucial, and businesses extend and market additional products or services to existing customers.

-**Tailoring the Process:** The process can be customized to meet the unique needs of different individuals experiencing a similar service concurrently.
-Adapting the process enhances customer satisfaction and engagement.
+The systems and procedures that a company uses to deliver the product to customers.

 ## The Four "C's"

-The Four "C's" offers a more customer-centric perspective on marketing.
+The Four "C's" offers a more <mark style="background: #FF5582A6;">customer-centric perspective</mark> on marketing.
 Proposed by Robert Lauterborn and endorsed by Philip Kotler, the Four "C's" provide a modern framework to approach marketing:

 ### 1. Convenience (Formerly Place):

 In the Four "C's" framework, "Place" transforms into "Convenience."
-This shift emphasizes the importance of making products and services readily accessible and easy to obtain for customers.
+It is the level of convenience for a customer to buy and use particular product or service.

 ### 2. Cost to the User (Formerly Price):

 "Price" is reimagined as "Cost to the user."
-Instead of solely focusing on the monetary aspect, this perspective takes into account the total cost incurred by the customer.
+The overall cost of acquiring a product or service, including the purchase price, shipping and handling, taxes, and any other associated costs.

 ### 3. Communication (Formerly Promotion):

 "Promotion" evolves into "Communication."
-This change reflects a shift from simply promoting products to engaging in meaningful communication with customers.
+It is a way to interact with the customers, including marketing messages, sales process, and customer support.

 ### 4. Customer Needs and Wants (Formerly Product):

 "Product" is replaced by "Customer needs and wants."
-This alteration underscores the importance of aligning offerings with the specific requirements and desires of customers.

 ## Evaluating the Four "C's"

 The Four "C's" offer a client-centric approach to marketing, emphasizing customer convenience, cost considerations, effective communication, and tailored solutions.
 This approach challenges the traditional product-oriented perspective of the marketing mix.

-While the Four "C's" present a valuable alternative, the original Four "P's" (Product, Price, Place, and Promotion) remain deeply ingrained in marketing terminology and practice.
-The "P's" provide a memorable and well-established framework for analysis.
-However, as marketing evolves to become more customer-oriented, the Four "C's" offer a fresh viewpoint that can enhance customer satisfaction and engagement.